 Checkr's guidance should not be construed as legal advice, guidance, or counsel.
 Companies should consult their own legal counsel about their compliance responsibilities under the FCRA, Title VII, and applicable state laws.
 Checkr expressly disclaims any warranties or responsibility or damages associated with or arising out of information provided.

 Checkr candidate experience overviewRead More

 This document describes the Checkr candidate experience of the background check process.
 This document includes information about the Checkr Candidate Portal and Help Center where candidates can self serve and address common issues that can stall or delay their background checks.
-This document also includes common reasons candidates contact to Checkr and how you can address these issues.
+This document also includes common reasons candidates contact Checkr and how you can address these issues.